kashpop/stancy/README.md

 This file contains some util functions for processing the files.

 * **BERT_CACHE:**
 This folder contains the pre-trained BERT model.
+Download the folder from [here](https://www.dropbox.com/s/u2yz5vja4ed1v7d/BERT_CACHE.zip?dl=0).

 * **data:**
 This folder contains the train/dev/test datasets.